Aura

 |---|---|---|---|

---config | CONFIG_PATH | config.toml | Path to TOML config |
+--config | CONFIG_PATH | config.toml | Path to TOML config file or directory |

 --host | HOST | 127.0.0.1 | Bind host |